John Row (poet)

-John Row (born 1947) is an English storyteller and public speaker with roots in Ipswich, UK.
+John Row (born 1947) is an English storyteller and public speaker.

-Life
+Early life and education

+Row was born in Barking, London, and grew up in Harlow.
+He has a degree from the University of East Anglia in American studies.

+Career

 John Row tours schools around the world and other institutions such as prisons.
 He has been a presence in Texas where he has performed in detention centres for the young inmates.
 He was the first storyteller in residence in a British prison.

+He is the artistic director of the International Storytelling Festival that is celebrated every 2 years in Marrakech.
+The festival set a Guinness World Record with 120 hours of continuous non-stop storytelling in 2025.
-He is a regular performer at festivals throughout the U.K. He has a weekly radio show on Ipswich Community Radio one of the first community radio stations in the county which now has a full-time licence.

-He is a regular contributor to 'On Track' a magazine for rail travellers in the Southern Region.

-Touring with singer/songwriter Paddy Stratton he is one half of 'Serious Times', a music and poetry show.
+He has performed at festivals in the UK, and has a weekly radio show on Ipswich Community Radio.
+He is a contributor to On Track, a magazine for rail travellers in the Southern Region.
+With singer/songwriter Paddy Stratton he is one half of 'Serious Times', a touring music and poetry show.